TITLE:

 The objectives of this fire protection program are:

-· Minimize the potential for occurrence of fire or related events;
+· Minimize the likelihood of occurrence of a fire related event.

-This program is reviewed in accordance with requirements outlined in ES&H Manual Chapter 1300 Content Review Policy.
+This program applies to everyone at Jefferson Lab and is reviewed in accordance with requirements outlined in ES&H Manual Chapter 1300 Content Review Policy.

-This program satisfies the requirements of DOE Order 420.1B; related DOE directives; and other applicable Federal, state, and local requirements as outlined in ES&H Manual Chapter 2410 Appendix T1 Hazard Issues List.
+This program satisfies the requirements of DOE Order 420.1C; DOE-STD-2016; OSHA 10CFR851; National Fire Protection Association (NFPA); and other applicable federal, state, and local requirements as outlined in ES&H Manual Chapter 2410 Appendix T1 Hazard Issues List.

 2.0 Scope

-This document details the responsibilities and qualifications of personnel associated with Jefferson Lab’s Fire Protection Program and provides information on building evacuation drills, system impairments, storage and use of chemicals and other hazardous materials, and prevention measures that decrease fire risk.
+This document details the responsibilities and qualifications of personnel associated with Jefferson Lab’s Fire Protection Program and provides a summary of documents and elements that collectively comprise the fire protection program.

-Specific procedures, required to be performed by trained individuals, can be found within the Fire Protection Supplement.
+Specific procedures required to be performed by trained individuals, can be found within the ES&H Manual Fire Protection Supplement.
 The program, taken in its entirety, effectively reduces the risk of fire to an acceptable level.

 3.0 Responsibilities/Qualifications